calee14/NodeWorkspace/goog9/kubernetes_engine.md

     - In the control plane there are some critical components:
         -  the main interactive comp. is called **kube-APIserver** - accept commands that view or change the cluster such as launching pods
             - interact with this API using the `kubectl` command in the cli
+            - is the point of control of Kubernetes cluster
             - requests are automatically authenticated and authorized
         - **etcd** - another comp. that is the clusters DB. stores the state of the cluster. stores cluster config and dynamic info such as nodes in the cluster, pod status and details
             - never a direct interaction with etcd but the kube-APIserver interacts with it